Interested in helping people make healthy lifestyle changes? It’s never too late to realize your goal of becoming a health and wellness coach.

-UVM’s new 15-credit Integrative Health and Wellness Coaching Post Bac Certificate will prepare you to be an integrative health and wellness coach to work with individuals to promote healthy lifestyle changes.
 Integrative health and wellness coaches work with employee wellness programs, community health teams, youth and families, people recovering from addiction, veterans, people with disabilities, and others.
 Health coaches focus on promoting the health of individuals by engaging clients in positive behavior change.

 Integrative health involves a blend of traditional medical care and alternative and complementary care to provide the best individualized whole-person treatment.
 Taking care of the whole person involves many different aspects of health, including: